Women in finance

 The HM Treasury’s Women in Finance Charter is designed to get firms to commit to implement these recommendations, and we signed up straight away.

-Having created a culture of inclusivity at Atom, we’re proud to say that we are targeting all the important conditions of this charter, and will measure our success against it using the following benchmarks:
+Having created a culture of inclusivity at Atom, we’re proud to say that we are targeting all the important conditions of this charter.

 What we’ve done so far